 Jaime Ellertson.
 We entered into an employment agreement with Mr. Ellertson in July 2012 setting forth the terms of his employment.
 During 2020, while Mr. Ellertson was serving as Executive Chairman of our Board of Directors, he was entitled to an annual base salary of \$400,000.
 Mr. Ellertson was also eligible to receive annual performance bonuses pursuant to the company bonus plans described above, with a target bonus of \$325,000 in 2020.
 In January 2021, Mr. Ellertson transitioned to Non-Executive Chairman and we amended and restated the terms of his agreement as an engagement agreement.
-Pursuant to the engagement agreement, for the period from January 1, 2021 to June 30, 2022, Mr. Ellertson will receive an annual retainer of \$180,000 in place of the cash retainer payable to non-employee directors under our nonemployee director compensation policy.
+Pursuant to the engagement agreement, for the period from January 1, 2021 to June 30, 2022, Mr. Ellertson will receive an annual retainer of \$180,000 in place of the cash retainer payable to non-employee directors under our non-employee director compensation policy.
 Beginning on July 1, 2022, the annual retainer will be decreased to \$150,000.
-The retainer will be paid guarterly, consistent with the terms for payment of the retainer for the other non-employee members of our Board of Directors.
+The retainer will be paid quarterly, consistent with the terms for payment of the retainer for the other non-employee members of our Board of Directors.
 Pursuant to this arrangement, Mr. Ellertson received a grant of 40,250 RSUs under our 2016 Equity Incentive Plan.
 One-half of the RSUs will vest on December 31, 2021, and the other half will vest on December 31, 2022, subject to Mr. Ellertson's continued service on our Board of Directors.
-These grants are in place of the equity awards issuable for the years ending December 31, 2021 and 2022 under our nonemployee director compensation policy.
-Mr. Ellertson also did not receive any equity grants during the years ended December 31, 2018 and December 31, 2019.
-Mr. Ellertson's other outstanding equity grants under our 2016 Equity Incentive Plan, consisting of both performancebased PSUs and time-based RSUs, will continue to vest in accordance with their terms.
+These grants are in place of the equity awards issuable for the years ending December 31, 2013 and December 31, 2019.
+Mr. Ellertson's other outstanding equity grants under our 2016 Equity Incentive Plan, consisting will continue to vest in accordance with their terms.
 Certain of Mr. Ellertson's outstanding equity grants will vest upon a change in control, as described below under "Potential Payments upon Termination" and "Potential Payments Upon Change in Control."

 Vernon Irvin.
 We entered into an employment agreement with Mr. Irvin in August 2019 setting forth the terms of his employment.
 Mr. Irvin was entitled to an initial base salary of \$325,000, prorated for any partial year of employment as well as a signing bonus of \$90,000 which was paid within 30 days of his employment agreement signature date.
 Mr. Irvin is also eligible to receive annual performance bonuses pursuant to the company bonus plans described above, with a target bonus of \$325,000 for 2020, and a target annual performance bonus for 2021 of \$325,000.
 Pursuant to the agreement, Mr. Irvin was granted an award of 50,000 RSUs and 50,000 PSUs.
-The RSUs will vest over four years at 25% per year, starting on the first anniversary of the last day of the month in which the RSUs were granted and the PSUs will vest in accordance with the PSU vesting schedule described in more detail above in the section entitled "Long Term Incentives."
+The RSUs will vest over four years at 25% per year, starting on the first anniversary of the last day of the month in which the RSUs were granted, and the PSUs will vest in accordance with the PSU vesting schedule described in more detail above in the section entitled "Long Term Incentives."
 Mr. Irvin's employment agreement also provides for certain severance benefits, the terms of which are described below under "Potential Payments upon Termination" and "Potential Payments Upon Change in Control."